Tales from the Dark Multiverse: "Blackest Night"

 Sinestro never had the powers of the White Lantern taken away, leading to Nekron and the Black Lanterns consuming most of the universe.
 Sinestro, now a Black/White Lantern hybrid called the Limbo Lantern, teams up with Dove, Lobo, and Mister Miracle, the last mortal beings in the universe, in order to recreate the universe with Dove as a template for the new universe.
-However, when Miracle realises that their efforts will just create a new universe and Barda will still be destroyed, he betrays them and Dove is killed, leaving Sinestro to use Lobo as the template instead after Lobo kills Miracle in revenge.
+However, when Miracle realizes that their efforts will just create a new universe and Barda will still be destroyed, he betrays them and Dove is killed, leaving Sinestro to use Lobo as the template instead after Lobo kills Miracle in revenge.
 However, the result is no better, leaving Sinestro to try and find a way to recreate the universe again, as the one he is in has been taken over by new lifeforms who worship Lobo.
-Eventually, Sinestro decides to leave that universe to reside in the current universe.
+Eventually, Sinestro attempts to escape that universe to reside in the current universe.
 Tempus Fuginaut, not wanting that universe to pollute the main universe, uses his powers to leave Sinestro presumably trapped in that universe forever.

 "Infinite Crisis"

 Ted Kord was not killed by Maxwell Lord and managed to kill the latter instead.
 Taking control of Brother Eye and Checkmate, Kord tries to bring peace to the universe, with methods deemed questionable by his long-time friend Booster Gold and Batman.
 Alexander Luthor of Earth-3 tries to get Kord to ally with him and destroy multiple Earths to create a single perfect one, but Kord refuses, resulting in Luthor killing the Earth-2 Superman and Lois Lane when they discover the truth, but then being killed himself by Superboy-Prime.
 Kord teams up with Superboy-Prime and realizes that the only way to bring true peace is to convert everyone into OMACs.
-Donning a Blue Beetle/Anti-Monitor hybrid armor and turning himself into an OMAC-inspired cybernetically-enhanced entity with Brother Eye installed into the system, Kord, now dubbing himself as OBAC (One-Beetle-Army-Corps), achieves his plans, at the cost of the lives of several Teen Titan members and Booster Gold.
+Donning a Blue Beetle/Anti-Monitor hybrid armor and turning himself into an OMAC-inspired cybernetically enhanced entity with Brother Eye installed into the system, Kord, now dubbing himself as OBAC (One-Beetle-Army-Corps), achieves his plans, at the cost of the lives of several Teen Titan members and Booster Gold.